Thank you for doing your part in the fight against COVID-19

 If you answer yes to any of the following statements, you cannot be vaccinated:

-- Have been vaccinated with any other vaccine in the past 14 days?
+- The person has been vaccinated with any other vaccine in the past 14 days.

 Please inform the vaccination staff if:

 - You have an immune system disorder